 - Understanding Child Development and Rudolf Steiner Education (2 years) at three locations: Warranwood, Castlemaine and Ballarat [subject to enrolment numbers].

-- Nourishing Early Childhood (1 year)
+- Nourishing Early Childhood (1 year) (subject to enrolment numbers)

 These are non-accredited Certificate courses.

 Term dates for courses in 2020 are as follows:

 - Term 1: Wednesday 12th February to Wednesday 25th March 2020

 - Term 2: Wednesday 22nd April to Wednesday 17th June 2020